cristianoliveira/snipgpt/README.md

 - CSS: I know a given selector/property exists, but I forgot the syntax and arguments
 - BASH: Sometimes I like to create small bash scripts, but I forget every single time how to do simple things like check if a variable is empty or loop through lists, because of the bash's odd syntax.
+- BOILERPLATES: Sometimes I just need a quick boilerplate to start experimenting on something or just to get starting. (see examples below)
 - ETC: Any case where I know what I want to do but the syntax is on the way :)

 ### Demo